What to Do if You Can’t Afford Car Insurance

 • Low down payment plans: Many insurers offer policies with minimal down payments.
 USAA, GEICO and Nationwide provide the most affordable down payment options, sometimes as low as $0 to $50.

-• Monthly payment plans: While annual payments come with discounts (5% to 10%), monthly payments can make insurance more manageable for tight budgets.
-The convenience fee is $5 to $15 per month, but the improved cash flow may be worth it.
+• Monthly payment plans: Annual payments come with discounts (5% to 10%), but monthly payments make insurance more manageable for tight budgets.
+The convenience fee is $5 to $15 per month, and the improved cash flow is often worth it.

-• Payment date flexibility: Some insurers allow you to adjust your payment due date to align with your paycheck or other financial obligations.
-This simple change can prevent late payments and potential coverage lapses.
+• Payment date flexibility: Some insurers let you adjust your payment due date to align with your paycheck or other financial obligations.
+This simple change prevents late payments and potential coverage lapses.

-If you drive an older car with low market value, paying for collision and comprehensive insurance (coverage that pays to repair or replace your vehicle) probably isn't worth it.
-These coverages pay to repair or replace your vehicle, but the payout won't justify the cost for a car worth only a few thousand dollars.
+If you drive an older car with low market value, paying for collision and comprehensive insurance isn't worth it.
+These coverages pay to repair or replace your vehicle up to its actual cash value, minus your chosen deductible, but the payout won't justify the cost for a car worth only a few thousand dollars.

-For example, if your car's valued at $2,000 and you're paying $600 annually for full coverage, dropping collision and comprehensive while keeping liability insurance (coverage that pays for damage and injuries you cause to others) could save you money.
-Liability coverage, required in most states, covers damage you cause to others and does not have a deductible.
+For example, if your car's valued at $2,000 and you're paying $600 annually for full coverage, dropping collision and comprehensive while keeping liability insurance (coverage that pays for damage and injuries you cause to others) saves you money.
+Liability coverage, required in most states, covers damage you cause to others.
+Unlike collision and comprehensive coverage, liability coverage doesn't have a deductible you pay.

 Important considerations before dropping coverage: